Adopt a Storm Drain

 Find your storm drain

-We suggest that when choosing a drain pick one that will be easy for you to access and take care of.
+We recommend that when choosing a drain pick one that will be easy for you to access and take care of.
 This could mean picking one near your home, school, business or somewhere you go frequently.

 Next Steps to Clear a Storm Drain